One Day Trip To The Snow Monkey Park From Tokyo | Guidable - Your Guide to Life in Japan

 Kanyabashi Bus Stop to The Snow Monkey Park

 Once you have reached the bus stop, it’s a 40-minute walk to the park.
-The first 10 minutes includes walking to the entrance from the bus stop, at which point there is a small gift shop and a place to rent snow boots, coats and gloves amongst other things, so if you’ve forgotten something, don’t worry!
+The first 10 minutes include walking to the entrance from the bus stop, where there is a small gift shop and a place to rent snow boots, coats, and gloves, amongst other things, so if you’ve forgotten something, don’t worry!

 After the entrance point, it’s a 25-20 minute walk through a snow-covered forest.
 Try not to slip!

-When you’ve made it to the park, you will need to buy a ticket before entering, which was around 800 yen for an adult ticket, but lucky for us, there is no limitation on how long you can be there!
+When you’ve made it to the park, you will need to buy a ticket before entering, which costs around 800 yen for an adult ticket.
+Lucky for us, there is no limit on how long you can stay!

-Wander and enjoy the unique sight of these Japanese macaques soaking in an outdoor onsen or playing around in the snow, but make sure not to use flash if you’re taking photos, not to get too close, not to feed the monkeys or make extended eye contact with them!
+Wander and enjoy the unique sight of these Japanese macaques soaking in an outdoor onsen or playing in the snow, but make sure not to use flash when taking photos, not to get too close, not to feed the monkeys, or to make extended eye contact with them!

 Back at the park, if you’re lucky, you may be able to catch sight of more than just the monkeys playing around the park.
 During our time there, we were lucky enough to spot a deer on the other side of the river that runs through the valley, so make sure to keep an eye out!